-- 2. Set the output level of the signal generator/return path sweep system to the network return path/upstream alignment level and add +20 dB for the -20 dB test point, so that the correct level is injected into the amplifier.
+- Set the output level of the signal generator/return path sweep system to the network return path/upstream alignment level and add +20 dB for the -20 dB test point so that the correct level is injected into the amplifier.
 Use a signal generator with 2 x CW carriers at 16 and 64 MHz at a 40 dBmV output level. - 3.
-Connect a laptop (with the BLL software installed) to the amplifier DBDCM module using a standard USB cable.
+Using a laptop with the Technetix BLL software installed, connect the appropriate USB lead between the laptop and the amplifier DBDCM module.
 Start the BLL software on the laptop.